Assessing $TESS$'s Yield of Rocky Planets Around Nearby M Dwarfs: Methods

+We can only claim a planet detection if at least two transits of the planet are observed during the \tess run.
+If we only observe a single transit, it is impossible to fully constrain a planet's period, and it is difficult to rule out the possibility that the flux dip is caused by some other effect (such as a starspot or another star).

+For each star in the \tess sample, we determined which sectors it was observed in using the \texttt{TESS-point} software, provided by \cite{Burke20}. \texttt{TESS-point} compares the known location of the star with the known region of the sky surveyed in each sector, and allows for us to determine both the number of sectors each star was observed for as well as the actual specific sectors each star was observed in.
+The total number of observed transits ($n_T$) were determined by finding, based on $t_0$ and $P$, how many transits would be observed given the known sectors the host was observed.
+Given the known start and stop times of each sector, such a calculation is straightforward to perform for the sake of comparing the host stars to the observed planets for Sectors 1 -- 43.

+However, as of the time of writing, the \tess website only provides accurate start and stop times of sectors up through the first orbit of Sector 47 (each sector consists of two orbits), so we must estimate the future observation times if we are interested in performing forecasts regarding future planet detections.
+To do so, we made use of the expected sector midpoint times included in the \texttt{tess-point} software up through Sector 55 and determined the start and stop times of each future sector orbit by assuming that each sector lasts roughly 12.5 days (the average length of a TESS orbit in sectors 1-47) and that there is a data gap of roughly 1.2 days between each orbit (once again using the average values from previous sectors).
+We stress that we only used these estimations in the occasion that actual observational data was not available, which is only relevant for our future forecasts.

+The second factor that determines the observability of a transit is its SNR, where higher-signal transits are more likely to be observable.
+The SNR itself is related to $\delta$, $T_{\mathrm{dur}}$, and the photometric noise.

-The photometric noise affects the final SNR (signal-to-noise ratio) of a given planetary detection.
-We used the 1-hour Combined Differential Photometric Precision (CDPP) noise, calculated purely from the host star T magnitude (listed in the TIC) using \texttt{ticgen} \citep{Stassun18}.
-We note that the code's outputs seem to be consistent with the lower envelope of the \tess magnitude vs CDPP noise found on-sky in the \href{https://tasoc.dk/docs/release_notes/tess_sector_01_drn01_v02.pdf}{Sector 1 \tess Data Release Notes}, indicating that \texttt{ticgen} gives us an estimate of \textit{TESS}'s shot noise.
+To describe this noise, we used the one-hour Combined Differential Photometric Precision noise ($\sigma_{\mathrm{CDPP}}$, calculated purely from the host star T magnitude (listed in the TIC) using \texttt{ticgen} \citep{Stassun18}.
+We note that the code's outputs seem to be consistent with the lower envelope of the \tess magnitude vs.\ CDPP noise found on-sky in the \href{https://tasoc.dk/docs/release_notes/tess_sector_01_drn01_v02.pdf}{Sector 1 \tess Data Release Notes}, indicating that \texttt{ticgen} gives us an estimate of \textit{TESS}'s minimum noise (which is equivalent to its read noise plus its photon noise).
+However, it appears that many targets have an observed $\sigma_{\mathrm{CDPP}}$ much higher than this estimate.
+It is possible that these deviations from the expected noise could be related to the physical characteristics of the stars themselves.
+Any additional source of noise in a star's light curve can make its planets more difficult to detect, influencing the observed planet yield.
+If certain types of stars tend to be noisier, this can result in systematic deviations between simulations and observations in plots like Figure~\ref{fig:barclay}.